Charles Hurt: Alec Baldwin the Real Villain of Hilaria's Fake-Latinx Scandal

-Because He is a just and loving God, God gave us Alec and Hilaria Baldwin.
+Because He is a just and loving God, God gave us Alex and Hilaria Baldwin.

 That is “Hilaria” with a silent Spanish “H.” It is a name, the root of which also gives us the wonderful word “hilarious.”
 Because — how do you say it in English? — the English language is a just and loving language.